 More than 180 farmers, who were targeted as beneficiaries of the SAAD Sarangani program for FY2016, contributed to the product launching as they had just recently harvested more than 100 metric tons at the end of October.

-In DA Secretary Emmanuel Piñol’s recent visit in the area during their Thanksgiving celebration, he remarked how he wants Sarangani to be the model area of the SAAD Program as it is the most successful due to its streamlined and efficient implementation.
+In DA Secretary Emmanuel Piñol’s recent visit to the area during their Thanksgiving celebration, he remarked how he wants Sarangani to be the model area of the SAAD Program as it is the most successful due to its streamlined and efficient implementation.
 He also lauded Sarangani Governor Steve Solon and the farmer-beneficiaries for their fruitful yield of organic brown rice and other varieties of upland rice.

 In the said event, the DA chief also handed out a check worth P75m, which is the P25m second tranche of the FY2016 Continuing Funds and the P50m FY2017 Current Funds, to the provincial government of Sarangani.